gigimontes/Tableau-Projects/README.md

    - If the player prefers a ranged fighting style they should try out an Attacker, Defender, or supporter Roles.
    - If the player prefers a Melee fighting style then they should consider trying All-rounder, defender, speedster, and supporter Roles.
    - If the New player is interested in playing a Speedster role Pokemon they should consider that most Speedster’s pokemon are categorized as Expert difficulty.
-   - If players rely on the Attributes Statistics then I would check out the Attribute Average By Role section on the data visualization, it contains the average of all attributes that each Role has.
+   - If the player prefers to make thier selection of what role they want to play by Attributes Statistics then I would at the Attribute Average By Role section on the data visualization.